kelseylowrey14/CSSE-370-Internet-Programming/log.md

   Notes: Things you learned, issues, what you looked up even easy stuff.
     I thought that the h1, h2, h3 was just the different heading numberings but they made the header size vary.

+To make your pages open up to another window instead of redirecting it target = "_blank

 Phase #2